 We’ve been all about the videos here at Brightspark these last few weeks as we work hard on preparing an amazing Social Media Training online learning course for you.
-I’ve decided to switch my focus from writing to video for 2017, so you can expect a lot more vlogs and videos, that’s a promise!
+I’ve decided to switch my focus from writing to video, so you can expect a lot more vlogs and videos, that’s a promise!
 Here’s the recommended video kit you will need if you too want to follow this path.

 A lot has been said about the many benefits of delivering your message through video, I’m not going to repeat that here.
 What this post is about is the ultra important decisions you’ve got to make in relation to the kit you use.
 Tomorrow is #BlackFriday, you might want to shop for some bargains.